 As always, many happy travels and remember to get lost once in a while .

-Check the expiration date, if it expires at any date during your adventure overseas you wont be allowed to board the plane.
-This could take 2 or 3 weeks so check it before you book the tickets for that spontaneous trip this weekend.
+Before you book that spontaneous weekend in the Maldives, check your passports expiration date, if it expires at any date during your adventure overseas you wont be allowed to board the plane.
+Renewal could take up to month so double check it.

 Most Countries make it relatively easy to obtain a Visa because they want the tourism, and in many cases this means you can grab a short stay Visa at the airport when you land for a reasonable fee.